 4. Discussion

-The present study explored the causal relationships between precarity factors and depression by employing both sum score and symptom-level analyses using causal discovery algorithms.
-The use of both PHQ sum scores and individual symptom scores provided a comprehensive understanding of how different aspects of precarity influence depression, revealing nuanced pathways that may be obscured when considering aggregate measures alone.
+The present study explored the causal relationships between precariousness factors and depression by employing both sum score and symptom-level analyses using causal discovery algorithms.
+The use of both PHQ sum scores and individual symptom scores provided a comprehensive understanding of how different aspects of precariousness influence depression, revealing nuanced pathways that may be obscured when considering aggregate measures alone.

 Our findings highlight the significant role of recent relational stress (S.rel) as a potential causal factor for depression, consistently observed across both sum score and symptom-level analyses.
 This consistency underscores the profound impact interpersonal relationships can have on mental health.
-The symptom-level analysis further identified specific symptoms, such as sleep disturbances (slp), guilt (glt), and anhedonia (anh), as particularly sensitive to external precarity conditions.
+The symptom-level analysis further identified specific symptoms, such as sleep disturbances (slp), guilt (glt), and anhedonia (anh), as particularly sensitive to external precariousness conditions.
 These symptoms emerged as potential initiators or activators within the depressive symptom network, suggesting that they may serve as early warning signs or valuable targets for preventive interventions.

-Employment precarity (P.emp) and social precarity (P.soc) were more likely to be influenced by depressive symptoms rather than acting as direct causes.
-The symptom-level graph provided additional clarity by identifying that sleep disturbances influenced employment precarity (slp o-> P.emp) and feelings of guilt affected social precarity (glt o-> P.soc).
-This directional insight suggests that interventions targeting specific depressive symptoms may have downstream effects on improving certain aspects of precarity.
+Employment precariousness (P.emp) and social precariousness (P.soc) were more likely to be influenced by depressive symptoms rather than acting as direct causes.
+The symptom-level graph provided additional clarity by identifying that sleep disturbances influenced employment precariousness (slp o-> P.emp) and feelings of guilt affected social precariousness (glt o-> P.soc).
+This directional insight suggests that interventions targeting specific depressive symptoms may have downstream effects on improving certain aspects of precariousness.

 Interestingly, financial stress (S.fin) did not exhibit causal relationships with individual depressive symptoms in the symptom-level analysis, contrasting with its apparent role in the sum score graphs.
 This divergence indicates that while financial stress may influence overall depression severity, its impact on specific symptoms may not be significant.
-Also, housing precarity (P.hou) emerged as an isolated node in the symptom-level graph, losing all connections with other precarity factors.
-This isolation suggests that housing precarity may operate independently of the depressive symptom network or that its effects are not captured within the scope of the measured variables.
+Also, housing precariousness (P.hou) emerged as an isolated node in the symptom-level graph, losing all connections with other precarity factors.
+This isolation suggests that housing precariousness may operate independently of the depressive symptom network or that its effects are not captured within the scope of the measured variables.

 Several limitations should be acknowledged when interpreting these findings.
 The prevalence of bidirectional arrows and circle-marked endpoints in the graphs reflects unresolved ambiguities in the causal relationships suggested by the data.
 These uncertainties underscore the need for further research, ideally incorporating datasets with a higher proportion of symptomatic individuals.
-The HELIUS dataset, being predominantly composed of asymptomatic samples, posed challenges in identifying clear causal directions, particularly among symptom nodes.
-Future studies could address these limitations by incorporating time-series data to leverage temporal information about the relationships between precarity factors and depressive symptoms.
+The HELIUS data, being predominantly composed of asymptomatic samples, posed challenges in identifying clear causal directions, particularly among symptom nodes.
+Future studies could address these limitations by incorporating time-series data to leverage temporal information about the relationships between precariousness factors and depressive symptoms.
 Time-series data could provide time-specific insights and track how these relationships evolve over time.
 For instance, methods such as PCMCI (Runge et al., 2019) and tsFCI (Entner & Hoyer, 2010), along with other time-series adaptations of causal discovery algorithms, could help better account for temporal dependencies and refine the analysis.